mayworms/mayworms/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: this website!
-I am very new to working with Github Pages LOL
+- 🔭 I’m currently working on: a paper, a website, a webcomic
 - 🌱 I’m currently learning about: folk theories developed by marginalized social media user communities
-- 👯 I’m looking to collaborate on: [placeholder]
-- 🤔 I’m looking for help with: [placeholder]
-- 💬 Ask me about: my webcomic! :)
+- 💬 Ask me about: public libraries! :)
-- 📫 How to reach me: [placeholder]
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: My Super Smash Bros Melee main is Samus ⚡️
+- ⚡ Fun fact: my Super Smash Bros Melee main is Samus ⚡️

 <!--
 **mayworms/mayworms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.